cilium/cilium/Documentation/gettingstarted.rst

 implementing a "least privilege" security approach for communication between microservices.

-We hope you enjoy the tutorial.
+We hope you enjoyed the tutorial.
 Feel free to play more with the setup, read the rest of the documentation, and feel free to reach out to us on the `Cilium Slack channel <https://cilium.herokuapp.com>`_ with any questions!